 Finding a divergence is not a guarantee that a shift in price is going to happen but combined with other information, can be a decision-maker for a trader.

-Divergence is when the price is going one way and a trading indicator is going another.
+Divergence is when the price and your trading indicator are going in the opposite direction.

-Price is moving upwards with new swing highs but a momentum indicator (MACD, RSI, Momentum) is moving to the downside.
-Seeing bearish divergence should have a trader at least considering a downside price move
+Price momentum is moving upwards with new higher high but a momentum indicator (MACD, RSI, Momentum) is moving to the downside.
+Seeing bearish divergence should have you at least considering a downside price move

-There are three main trading indicators that traders will use when considering regular divergence: MACD (moving average convergence divergence), RSI (relative strength index), and the Stochastic Oscillator.
+There are three main trading indicators that traders will use when using a trading system for regular divergence: MACD (moving average convergence divergence), RSI (relative strength index), and the Stochastic Oscillator.

 When using the MACD, I prefer to use a modified version called the 3/10 oscillator.
 Here is a graphic of the settings I use for this modified MACD which makes it more sensitive to price action.